anupamlalwani/YelpProject_UCB/README.md

 The output above suggests that there is a high correlation between the positive score and restaurant ratings.
 Also the p-value is < 0.01 which proves the relationship is highly significant.
-This means higher positive review score can help build a higher Yelp rating (stars) for a restraurant
+This means higher positive review score can help build a higher Yelp rating (stars) for a restaurant

 ```python